os-toolkit/ol-openspace/README.md

 Your custom `params` and `options` will be included in the layer creation.

-Then finish up by adding the layer to the map with a centre position (using eastings and northings):
+Finish up by adding the layer to the map with a centre position (using eastings and northings):

 ```javascript
 map.addLayer( layer );